Recreation Therapy

 Campus Resources and Programs

-A state-of-the-art recreation therapy laboratory serves as a setting for clinical recreation therapy practice for students and practitioners.
+A recreation therapy laboratory serves as a setting for clinical recreation therapy practice for students and practitioners.
 Some of the outreach services offered have included: an adventure therapy ropes program for brain injury survivors and caregivers; various social skill development groups using creative arts and games; an inclusive preschool program that teaches preschool-aged children with and without disabilities to work together; and RU Outdoor Accessible Recreation.
-Over 2,000 hours of client services are provided annually as part of the laboratory.